Pamianthe peruviana: Generative characteristics

 The bisexual, radially symmetrical flowers are intensely fragrant.
 They resemble the flowers of Pancratium.
 They are produced in groups of 2-4 flowers, which have a 12–25 cm long perianth tube with three nectariferous channels.
 These features could suggest moth pollination.
 The pedicel is 1.5–3 cm long.
 With 8 cm of length, the outer tepals are slightly longer than the 7 cm long staminal cup.
 The incurved stamens with dorsifixed anthers are inserted in deep notches of the staminal cup, or corona.

-Reproduction

-Generative reproduction

-Pamianthe is presumed to be moth pollinated based on their floral morphology.
-Specifically sphingid moths come into question.
-The plant is self compatible.
-The fruit takes 12–15 months to mature.
+The flowers are self compatible and the fruit takes 12–15 months to mature.
 Rapid germination occurs under humid conditions at 16-21 °C. Seedlings reach maturity within four to five years.

-Vegetative reproduction

-Pamianthe peruviana can also reproduce asexually through stolons.

 Cytology

 The diploid chromosome count of Pamianthe is 2n = 46.